-Ex-army Major Harry Black aids an Indian village terrorized by a ferocious tiger.During his hunt Black comes across his former wife Chris and her new husband, Desmond Tanner who knew Major Black from a German POW camp in WW2.
+During a hunt for a ferocious tiger terrorizing an Indian village,ex-army Major Harry Black comes across his former wife Chris and her new husband, Desmond Tanner, who met Black in a German POW camp in WW2.

-Former British Army Major Harry Black comes to the aid of an Indian village terrorized by a ferocious tiger.During his hunt Black comes across his former wife Chris and her new husband, Desmond Tanner who knew Major Black from a German POW camp in WW2.
+Former British Army Major Harry Black comes to the rescue of an Indian village terrorized by a ferocious Bengal tiger.During the hunt, Major Black comes across his former wife Chris who is now remarried.Her new husband, Desmond Tanner, already knew Major Black from a German prisoner-of-war camp in World War Two.Tanner manages a tea plantation and wants Harry Black to come along for the hunt in order to impress his young son, Michael.Harry Black still loves his ex-wife Chris and Desmond Tanner senses this.Although none of the two men openly admit it they compete against each other for Chris' love.
 Written by

 3 of 4 people found this review helpful.

 Was this review helpful to you?